Hyundai's focus on quality risks emerging market share

 Plans to build a factory in Indonesia, another emerging market with large growth potential, were scrapped due to Chung's decree, the source told Reuters.

 The expansion freeze has already crimped sales growth in the United States.
-Hyundai's U .S. sales expanded just 8 percent from January to October this year from the same period a year earlier, more than half the 20 percent growth achieved in 2011.
+Hyundai's U .S. sales expanded just 8 percent from January to October this year from the same period a year earlier, l es s than half the 20 percent growth achieved in 2011.

 Hyundai shares fell 11 percent in October alone, in part on concerns over slower growth.